 I am hopeful that now I am on a path to remission, as my test results are now much more conclusive.

 Knowing I have the support and love from family and friends helps a lot.
 Thank you for everything, you are truly amazing!
 It’s not easy for me to share my story—I do it because I care, and hope they find a cure soon.
 Lupus is a mystery and a puzzle that needs to be solved soon.
 There is no known cause and no known cure.
 That’s why I’m taking action in the fight against lupus.
-I’ve registered for the Walk to End Lupus Now New York for a sixth year and I hope you will support me.
+I’ve registered for the Walk to End Lupus Now New York for a seventh year and I hope you will support me.